PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 "Really?
 More than money?" said a skeptical Boltac.

-"No, no. You fat cripple, do not try your negotation magic on me.
-The boy has stolen.
+"No, no. You fat cripple, do not try your negotiation magic on me.
+The boy has stolen from me.
 At the very least, I will give him a good beating for my troubles."

+"Ah, so there is room to negotiate!" said Boltac.

+"No, I just told you, I will not negotiate!"

+"Yes, but you just changed your position.
+A minute ago, you said, 'I'm going to stomp the life out of this boy,' but now, you've dropped down to a more reasonable beating."

+"Excuse me?"
+I said.

+"Shut up," said Boltac, "You should never negotiate for yourself.
+Rule number one. "

-"Lesson rule number one.
+"Rule number one.
 Don't steal.
 Rule number two, if you are going to steal, make sure you grab something that's worth something."

 "But I was hungry," I protested.